A. Israel’s sin.

 1. (2-3) Charges against Israel.

 a.
 For she is not My wife: God paints Israel as an adulterous wife, who is no longer worthy to be compared to a wife.
-This shows that relationship is broken.
+This shows that relationship was dramatically broken.

 i.
 Israel lewdly offered herself to other gods, in the way that a woman lewdly offers herself to lovers.
 This is communicated by the phrase her adulteries from between her breasts.
-“The reference to her ‘breasts’ may imply that she had laid bare her bosom to entice her lovers . . .
-If she did not change, she would be stripped naked.”
-(Hubbard)
+“The reference to her ‘breasts’ may imply that she had laid bare her bosom to entice her lovers… If she did not change, she would be stripped naked” (Hubbard).

 b.
-Lest I strip her naked and expose her . . . and make her like a wilderness: God warns Israel that if she will not put away her harlot-like ways, she will be judged.
-Though relationship is broken, blessing continues – but will be taken away if Israel does not turn.
+Lest I strip her naked and expose her… and make her like a wilderness: God warns Israel that if she would not put away her harlot-like ways, she would be judged.
+Though relationship was broken, blessing continued – but would be taken away if Israel did not turn.

 2. (4-5) Israel tries to justify her harlotry.

 a.
 I will not have mercy on her children: If Israel as a whole is represented as an unfaithful wife, then her children represent the individual people of Israel.
-If they do not turn back to the Lord, they will personally experience His judgment.
+If they do not turn back to the LORD, they will personally experience His judgment.

 b.
 I will go after my lovers, who give me my bread and my water, my wool and my linen: Israel justified her harlotry because she received things from her “lovers.”
 She looked at all the good she seemed to get from her sin, and it seemed like a good deal.
 Israel didn’t understand the passing pleasures of sin (Hebrews 11:25).

 B. God’s judgment.